What Happened to TV Commercials?

 It occurred right under our noses.
 Those TV commercials we used to hate (the <we> I’m using here refers to <Baby Boomers>; if you’re younger than that, try to keep up) have morphed into something else altogether.

 More than half a century ago, brand-new FCC Commissioner Newton Minow told the National Association of Broadcasters:“I invite each of you to sit down in front of your own television set when your station goes on the air and stay there, for a day, without a book, without a magazine, without a newspaper, without a profit and loss sheet or a rating book to distract you.
+You can talk to these guys if you need your own TV channels anywhere in the world.
 Keep your eyes glued to that set until the station signs off.
 I can assure you that what you will observe is a vast wasteland.”

 The commercials that used to run in that wasteland contributed their share to it.
 It was all sell all the time.
 “Fast, fast, fast relief.”
 “Go Greyhound, and leave the driving to us.”
 “You’ll wonder where the yellow went when you brush your teeth with Pepsodent.”
 Rosser Reeves of the Ted Bates ad agency coined the phrase “unique selling proposition.”
 He meant that copywriters (he hardly knew art directors existed) should find what was different about the product, no matter how small, and pound that difference home.
 Unsurprisingly, American Home Products’ Anacin, and its fast relief, was one of his favorite accounts.